-Salford City Council unveiled a renamed road this past weekend to commemorate the work of former conservation officer, Joe Martin.
+A Salford road has been renamed to commemorate the work of former council conservation officer, Joe Martin.

-The Salford Council member who tragically died fourteen years ago, was responsible for managing and preserving many of the city’s environment heritage assets for decades.
+The Salford Council member who died 14 years ago, was responsible for managing and preserving many of the city’s environment heritage assets for decades.

 However, on Sunday 27 October the council gave his family to unveil the new street sign “Joe Martin Street”.

-Joe who was brought up in Salford, and was the youngest of 12 siblings and went to school at De La Salle College on Weaste Lane and was a well-known musical performer across the city with his brother, Pete who attended.
+Joe, who was brought up in Salford and was the youngest of 12 siblings, went to school at De La Salle College on Weaste Lane and was a well-known musical performer across the city with his brother, Pete.

 On the day Joe’s family, friends and colleagues gathered to be presented with a replica street sign by Councillor Phillip Cusack, Councillor for Weaste and Seedley, Chair of Planning and Transportation Regulatory Panel.